chenhcs/DIFFUSE/README.md

 This is a demo of predicting isoform functions using DIFFUSE.

 ## Predicted Functions
 - [Final predicted functions](https://github.com/haochenucr/DIFFUSE/tree/master/results/all_predictions.txt) for all the 39,375 isoforms on 4,184 GO terms are saved in a text file.
 Redundancy in the GO predictions are removed.
-Considering the predicted functions of an isoform, we discarded all GO terms that have a child GO term assigned to the same isoform.
+Considering the predicted functions of an isoform, all GO terms that have a child GO term assigned to the same isoform are discarded.

 ## Dependencies
 - [Python 2.7.13](https://www.python.org/downloads/release/python-2713/)</br>